 This means

-and is exactly what we independently found in post IV.
+This is exactly what we independently found in the 4th post of this series.

 With some trigonometry you can also derive the angles Θr,rel and Ψr (see illustration 1):

-This is exactly, what we have independently found this in post V. It also means:
+This is exactly, what we have independently found this in 5th post.
+It also means:

-which, of course, is correct and consistent to what we derived in post IV by a LT from A to B.
+which, of course, is correct and consistent with what we derived in the 4th post by a LT from A to B.

 Application of the Lorentz Transformation to coordinates of the slot